zcipod/terraform_study/README.md

 }
 ```

+Make sure:

-Make sure the name of workspaces is exactly the same as that in your Terraform Cloud.
+The organization and workspaces are exactly the same as those in your Terraform Cloud.

 2. GCS